frankcaron/LWC-Journey-Builder-Preview/README.md

         * Each set corresponds with one drop-down selection item

 ## To Do
-* Fix up the drawing to accomodate more variations of how specs generate in the real world
+* Continue to refine the drawing to accomodate snowflake cases in the JSON spec
+* Write the value to a record to allow for loading it without hitting "Create" again.